aadarshjaiswal640/LearnAble-AI/README.md

-# Scholar AI
+# LearnAble AI

-Scholar AI is an inclusive educational platform designed to support students with disabilities.
+LearnAble AI is an inclusive educational platform designed to support students with disabilities.
 It offers a suite of features aimed at enhancing learning experiences through advanced AI technologies.

 ## Features